cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyRelayProxyConfiguration.python.md

 The Relay Proxy configuration's unique 24 character ID.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/relay_proxy_configuration#id DataLaunchdarklyRelayProxyConfiguration#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/data-sources/relay_proxy_configuration#id DataLaunchdarklyRelayProxyConfiguration#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `policy`<sup>Optional</sup> <a name="policy" id="@cdktf/provider-launchdarkly.dataLaunchdarklyRelayProxyConfiguration.DataLaunchdarklyRelayProxyConfiguration.Initializer.parameter.policy"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-launchdarkly.dataLaunchdarklyRelayProxyConfiguration.DataLaunchdarklyRelayProxyConfigurationPolicy">DataLaunchdarklyRelayProxyConfigurationPolicy</a>]]

-policy block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/relay_proxy_configuration#policy DataLaunchdarklyRelayProxyConfiguration#policy}

 ---